Step 1: Recon Weber State University

 Under the new Post-9/11 GI bill, effective August 2009, eligible students can can get their tuition covered up to the cost of tuition and fees at state public colleges, based on undergraduate resident tuition and fees, in addition to receiving housing and book stipends.

 If you are a Purple Heart recipient you likely qualify for free full tuition and fees at Weber State University .
 Take your Purple Heart recipient paperwork to the Financial Aid or Scholarship office.

 Regardless of your situation or background, there may be resources available to help you with your college expenses.
 Check with any of the offices below to learn more.

 From Anthropology to Zoology, WSU has something for everyone.
-You can check out the course listings for the current semester HERE or you can check out the entire course catalog HERE.
+You can check out the course listings for the current semester or you can check out the entire course catalog.
 The catalog also lists the major and minor requirements, as well as general education requirements.
-If you’d like to meet with an advisor to help you navigate the course listing and decide which classes to take, click HERE.
+You can also to meet with an advisor to help you navigate the course listing and decide which classes to take.

 They will help you fill out your certification form so you can start receiving your education benefits.

 Take some time before you start to gather the essentials.
 It will make getting around on campus a lot easier once school starts.